sardisnetwork/docs/Announcement.md

 Dear users:

 Both the applications and assets in the Sardisecology are increasingly abundant.
-Sardiscommunities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
+Sardis communities and Sardis Wallet have jointly launched the " Amazing Mining Thursday on SARDIS".
 During the event, users can get higher income by staking liquidity Pool (LP)  , with APY up to 500%.
 Click on the link to join the mining during the " Amazing Mining Thursday on SARDIS":

 1. Stake Liquidity Pool (LP) for MAKI Rewards.